 Pitfall #9: Overwhelming Challenge of Finding Social Content

-Social media marketing requires consistent content sharing across multiple channels.
-Not only do you need to find appropriate content for each unique channel, but you also need enough content to keep all of your channels satisfied.
+Social media marketing requires consistent content shared across multiple channels.
+You need to find appropriate content for each unique channel and need enough content to keep all of your channels satisfied.
 In other words, you have to devote a considerable chunk of marketing time to content creation and curation.
 Keep in mind that 50 percent of B2B marketers consider it a challenge to produce enough content, both in terms of volume and variety.

 Pitfall #10: Jack of All Trades, Master of None